ASCO: Merck steps up to challenge Roche with big Keytruda breast cancer win

 While the chemo arm performed comparably in the two trials—staving off progression by 5.6 months in Merck’s trial and 5.5 months in Roche’s—the 9.7-month benefit for the Keytruda-chemo combo is longer than the 7.2-month figure the Tecentriq-Abraxane pairing turned up.

-“Cross-trial comparisons are difficult and have a lot of limitations,” said Roy Baynes, M.D., Merck SVP and head of global clinical development.
+“Cross-trial comparisons are difficult and have a lot of limitations,” said Roy Baynes, M.D., Merck senior vice president and head of global clinical development.
 “Having said that, we do think that -355 compares very favorably.”

 RELATED: ESMO: Merck's Keytruda posts first-in-class victory in pre-surgery breast cancer

-Keytruda also has another tally in the TNBC win column thanks to the Keynote-522 trial.
+Keytruda also has another tally in the triple-negative breast cancer win column thanks to the Keynote-522 trial.
 That study showed last September that among pre-surgery patients, the drug, paired with chemo, could beat solo chemo at clearing all signs of cancer from breast and lymph node tissue by the time of surgery, doing so in 64.8% of patients.

 “I think we are the only (immuno-oncology) drug that has shown the results that we have shown in the neoadjuvant setting, so I think the practicing oncologists will have to review the data and evaluate the risk-benefit basis based upon what they see,” Baynes said.